Return to on-site working

 - Maintain a social distance of at least 2 metres whenever possible and observe departmentally risk-assessed guidelines for circumstances where this is not feasible

 - When moving around the building, observe the wait and pass rule.
 Be patient.

 - If you or anyone in your household shows coronavirus symptoms, you must stay at home and follow the government’s advice on self-isolating.

 - Review latest updates and general guidance provided on this page and the links below.

 Full guidance for staff

 You must not return to working in your normal place of work (‘on-site working’) unless you have been formally notified that you can do so by your department.
-All staff who can work remotely should continue to do so, in line with government guidance.

 General guidance on returning to on-site working is available for all staff.
 If/when you do return to on-site working, your department will provide you with additional instructions, specific to your work location.